hl7au/au-fhir-base/input/includes/testing-note.md

 #### AU Base 6.0.0-draft for testing

-This June 2025 draft snapshot of AU Base supports testing of AU Core, AU Patient Summary, and AU eRequesting prior to Ballot of AU Core R2, AU Patient Summary R1, and AU eRequesting R1.
+This draft snapshot supports the June 2025 Sparked Testing Event.

-Testing plays a crucial role in the development of HL7 AU specifications.
-It helps to ensure that the specifications are  aligned with their intended purpose and are practical, and responsive to the diverse needs of various stakeholders.
+Testing plays a crucial role in the development of standards and helps ensure content that is fit for purpose.
+AU Base is typically referenced by other AU specifications and this publication supports their associated testing activity.

-Testing helps identify issues, challenges, or gaps in the specification, enabling its improvement.
-During testing, implementers test their FHIR resources, software products, and/or proof of concepts against these specifications and provide essential feedback.

-To learn more about testing AU Core or express your interest in participating, see [Sparked FHIR IG Testing](https://confluence.hl7.org/spaces/HAFWG/pages/358875974/Sparked+FHIR+IG+Testing).

 </div>